13 Best Project Management Software And Tools (2020)

 - Provides detailed tutorials for introduction to ProofHub

-- Tasks and sub-tasks for easy allocation (also imports CSV files)
+- Tasks and sub-tasks for easy allocation (also imports CSV files and provides file storage)

 - Efficient use of calendar (manage all events and milestones, and get reminders)